Vancouver, WA Theft Lawyers

 Help when you’re facing theft charges in Washington or Oregon

-At Philbrook Law Office, our Vancouver, WA theft defense lawyers understand how frightening any theft charge is.
+At Philbrook Law, our Vancouver, WA theft defense lawyers understand how frightening any theft charge is.
 A conviction can mean a prison sentence, large fines, being required to pay for the value of the items takes.
 Since most theft crimes of any value are felonies, you may lose your voting rights and right to carry a firearm.
 Any conviction can make it difficult to find a job, obtain credit, or find a place to live.

 That’s why we fight aggressively to exclude evidence, seeks dismissals of the charges, to negotiate plea bargains, and to try your case before a jury.
 To discuss your theft case at one of our offices in Vancouver or Battle Ground, WA, please call 360-695-3309 or fill out our contact form.
 The firm also represents clients from the greater Portland area and throughout Oregon.